kri-shah/Multithreaded-DVR/README.md

 bellman_(honors_proj) - For this honors project, I constructed a Distance Vector Routing (DVR) Protocol based on the Bellman-Ford algorithm, a "shortest path" approach for navigating networks of routers.
 This protocol dynamically adjusts to changing costs between nodes, simulating real-world scenarios where routers might encounter damage or updates.
 Project is a simulation of 5 routers, utilizing mutexes and multithreading.

-epidemic.c - Developed a dynamic epidemic model using C to simulate the spread of a contagious disease by creating a hash table implemented as an array of linked lists.